Ravagraid/TishanLaNotes/Political Entities/Tishan'La (Empire).md

 ### Recognised Ethnicities
 &emsp;While listing every ethnicity within the empire might be an impossible task, due to just how many groups exist within the empires borders, though with that being said, the shared identity of the empire is of course, [[Tishan'La'Ni (Culture)|Tishan'La'Ni]], though often this is conflated with national identity, or as some would say; “I may be Ceehur, but I am Tishan'La'Ni, same as you.”

+&emsp;Beyond belonging to the empire's group, some cultures have persisted since before their absorption into the empire proper, such as the Kahlkili, whose cultural ties to their [[Great Tapestry]] defy even the understanding of the most expert of scholars.
+Though perhaps the most prominent divide in their culture, is that of [[The Hive]], and [[The Hiveless]], whose constant internal struggles often leave carnage in their wake.

+&emsp;Contrasting these otherwise centralised cultural identities, the Yiale are, by their nature, fragmentary, with each flock holding its own ties, its own customs and ceremonies.
+In some cases, even their own version of the greater Yiale tongue, known as
 ### Organisation Structure
 The organization's structure defines the hierarchy of titles within it.
-It describes the major roles and their responsibilities in the organization.
+It describes the major roles and their responsibilities in the organisation.
 Examples of these roles are the King of a kingdom, the Treasurer of a Merchant's guild, the Acolyte of a religious order.

 ### Culture
 An organization's culture determines the way that its members/citizens perceive and react to the world around them.
 Their core beliefs and customs fall under culture.